arturPukhavy/Webwinkel/BE/README.md

 # Webwinkel-API
-This is an API for a web-winkel application.
+This is a simple Node.js API for a web-winkel application.
-API based on Express server
-TODO
+Express web-framework is used.

-## Run server
+## Run API server
 ```
 node webwinkel-api.js
 ```